sanjalinair12/Task_Prioritization_Algorithm/README.md

    ## Usage
 ---------

-1. Run the script: `python SearchAndRescue.ipynb`
+1. Run the script: `python SearchAndRescue.py`
 2. Follow the prompts to input the number of robots, robot types, and task types.
 3. Enter the pairwise comparisons for the criteria to calculate the weights.
 4. Input the values for each robot and scores for each task.

 ## Google Colab Implementation
 ------------
-1. Login to google colab using your google account
+1. Login to google colab using your google account.
-2. Create a .ipynb file in google colab
+2. Create a .ipynb file in google colab.
-3. Copy the code from  SearchAndRescue.ipynb file in Github to the newly created file
+3. Copy the code from  SearchAndRescue.py file in Github to the newly created file.
 4. Execute the code for the results.